Roma legend De Rossi announces retirement just six months after joining Boca | Goal.com

 “I dont want to get into details.
 I’ve already explained it well.
 My oldest daughter was the only one to stay in Italy.
 She’s living well, she’s not in danger, she just needs her father.

-“Here in Argentina we’re very far.
+“Here in Argentina we’re very far (away).
 If I were elsewhere in Europe, I would be an hour away.”

 De Rossi made the high-profile move to Buenos Aires in July and marked his competitive debut with a goal against Almagro in the Copa Argentina the following month.